aws-amplify/amplify-swift/AmplifyPlugins/DataStore/AWSDataStoreCategoryPluginAuthIntegrationTests/README.md

 ## DataStore with Auth Integration Tests

-The following steps demonstrate how to set up an GraphQL endpoint with AppSync.
+The following steps demonstrate how to setup a GraphQL endpoint with AppSync and Cognito User Pools.
-The auth configured will be Cognito UserPools.
-This set up is used to run the tests in `AWSDataStoreCategoryPluginAuthIntegrationTests.swift`.
+This configuration is used to run the tests in `AWSDataStoreCategoryPluginAuthIntegrationTests.swift`.

 ### Set-up